staticfunction/privileges/README.md

 # Privileges
-Routing middleware for Express using bits.
+Access routing middleware for Express using bits.

 ## Getting Started
 Privileges references req.user.privileges for its checks.
 Use any method you want to populate the req.user.privileges.